caplogic/Mappedbus/README.md

 The MessageWriter will send a message, PriceUpdate, which contains three fields: source, price and quantity.
 The first argument of the MessageWriter is used to populate the source.
 The MessageReader simply prints every message it receives.

-In the first terminal:
 ```
 > java -cp mappedbus.jar se.caplogic.mappedbus.sample.message.MessageWriter 0
 ...
 ```

-In a second terminal:
 ```
 > java -cp mappedbus.jar se.caplogic.mappedbus.sample.message.MessageWriter 1
 ...
 ```

-In a third terminal:
 ```
 > java -cp mappedbus.jar se.caplogic.mappedbus.sample.message.MessageReader
 ...